• Skip to primary navigation

 Proofing the Dough

-• Time to let the dough rest and do its thing.
+• Time to let the dough rest (bulk fermentation) while the yeast does its thing.

-• Cover the bowl with a plate, towel or plastic wrap.
-Leave out at room temperature for 12-18 hours (overnight or all day and bake for dinner).
+• Cover the bowl with a plastic wrap, a towel or shower cap.
+Leave out at room temperature for 12-18 hours.

-• The dough will be bigger and puffy now.
+• The dough will be bigger and puffy after the overnight fermentation.

 Flour your work surface.
-Scrape the loose, sticky dough from the bowl.
+Scrape out the loose, sticky dough from the bowl.

 • With lightly floured hands, gently lift one edge of the dough and fold it into the center (fold it onto itself) quarter turn and repeat 4-5 times creating a ball.
-Gently push the edges in and tuck them around until you have a round(ish) shape.
+Gently push the edges in and tuck them around until you have a round(ish) shape or make a longer log shaped loaf.
+It doesn't have to be perfect!

-• Place a large (6 quart) cast iron Dutch oven (or heavy pot with lid) into the cold oven and let the oven and pan with lid preheat for 30 minutes.
+• Place a large (5-6 quart) Dutch oven (or heavy pot with lid) into the cold oven, turn the oven to 450º F and let the oven and Dutch oven with lid preheat for ~30 minutes.

-• Open the oven, using an oven mitt, remove the lid of the Dutch oven.
+• Open the oven, using oven mitts, remove the Dutch oven.

-Lift the edges of the parchment paper and place it together with the dough into the heated Dutch oven (be careful NOT to touch the sides of the pan).
+Lift the edges of the parchment paper and carefully transfer the dough (and parchment paper) into the heated Dutch oven (be careful NOT to touch the sides of the pan).
 Replace the lid.

 NOTES

-Storage - store any leftover bread in a bag or air-tight container on the counter for a couple days.
+• Store any leftover bread in a bag or air-tight container on the counter for a couple days.
 The crust softens when placed in a bag.
+You can also place the cut side down on a plate and store uncovered on the counter.

-The loaf can be stored in a bag in the fridge for up to a week.
+• The bread can be stored in a bag in the fridge for up to a week.

-For longer storage, slice the bread, wrap the loaf and store in a freezer friendly bag or container for a month or two in the freezer.
+• Freezer: For longer storage, slice the bread, place in plastic bag and store for a month or two in the freezer.
 Remove slices as needed.

 This recipe is from simplyceecee.co food blog.
 All images and content are copyright protected.
 Please do not use my images or republish this recipe without prior permission.
 Thank you.